karampok/bosh-devground/README.md

  ./scripts/deploy-kubo-lite.sh
 ```

-## Prereqs for deploying CFCR Virtualbox
+## Specific requirements for deploying CFCR in Virtualbox

 For Virtualbox (bosh-lite) step 1 and step 2 are more or less dummy steps.